pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/backup/backup_github.markdown

 git commit
 ```

 After the `git commit` command, you will be asked to enter a message for the commit.
 This will add a comment beside each file on GitHub describing the purpose for the commit.
-In this case, you can enter something like "Initial commit of my Home Assistant configuration".
+In this case, you can enter something like "Initial commit of my Open Peer Power configuration".
 To exit the editor, press `CTRL + C` and then `:wq` which will exit and save the changes.

 ### Step 4: Creating Repository on GitHub